 And if you get stuck for a rhyme, find an online rhyming dictionary or app to give you options.

-Once you’ve got your literary calavera perfected, letter or print it on this page Marcos designed.
+Once you’ve got your literary calavera perfected, letter or print it on this free printable page.

 Muerte por “enchilamiento”